Tiffany Haddish, 41, Reveals Dramatic Body Transformation In Before And After Photos

 Tiffany Haddish revealed the dramatic results of her muscle building transformation in stunning before-and-after photos posted to her Instagram account this week.
 The 41-year-old wowed in the January 19 upload as she flaunted her toned figure after following a fitness program.

-The photo on the left showed Tiffany in a black sports bra and matching skintight short shorts as she stood in front of a white wall with yellow artwork hanging on it.
-The Girls Trip and Night School actress kept a very straight face with her arms by her sides as she rocked a shaved head.
+The photo on the left showed Tiffany in a black sports bra and matching skintight shorts as she stood in front of a white wall with yellow artwork hanging on it.
+The Girls Trip and Night School actress kept a very straight face, with her arms by her sides as she rocked a shaved head.

-In the second shot, Tiffany showed off all her obvious hard work.
+In the second shot, Tiffany showed off her obvious hard work.
 She looked a lot happier and flashed a smile while flaunting her seriously toned figure.
-The comedian rocked longer locks in a blunt bob under a thick dark green headband as she tensed her biceps to reveal her muscular arms.
+The comedian rocked longer locks styled in a blunt bob under a thick headband as she tensed her biceps to reveal her muscular arms.

-The star revealed her slim waist and flat tummy in high-waisted bottoms.
-Her abs peaked through in between her matching black top while she stood in front of a gray background and accessorized with a delicate gold chain necklace.
+The star showcased her trim waist and flat tummy in high-waisted bottoms.
+Her abs were very visible, and she stood in front of a gray background and accessorized with a delicate gold chain necklace.

-In the caption, she joked that she was ready to build muscle and shave her armpits as she shared a code that allowed her 6.3 million followers to transform their bodies using the same program for half price.
+In the caption, she joked that she was ready to build muscle and shave her armpits.
+She also shared a code that allowed her 6.3 million followers to take advantage of the same program she used for half price.
 She added the hashtags “#sheready,” “#30daytransformationteam,” and “#strongbody.”

-Tiffany tagged her location as Los Angeles, California, while the comments section was full of praise.
+Tiffany tagged her location as Los Angeles, California, and the comments section was full of praise.

 “Go sis U DID THAT!!!” one comment read alongside several fire emoji.

-“Looking good girl,” another person wrote alongside four of the same symbols.
+“Looking good girl,” another person wrote, adding four of the same symbols.

 Other Instagram users were also quick to point out that Tiffany looked equally stunning in the before shot.